spreeuwers/xsd2ts/README.md

 # xsd2ts
 converting an xsd to typscript template classes

-#example:
+#tutorial:

-create an npm project with package.json content:
+Create an npm project(folder) with a package.json file with content:
 ````
 {
   "name": "template-ts",